gbudanur/Erasmus_Budgeting_App/README.md

 # Erasmus Budgeting App / Erasmus Bütçe Planlama Uygulaması

 This is a basic budget planning app developed to be used by semester abroad (Erasmus) students.
 Since I started this project with a momentary fad and don't have the motivation to perfect it, it might include basic bugs.
-In order to avoid most of them I would suggest being careful with the inputs. ***Please do review the code before using it.***
+In order to avoid most of them I would suggest being careful with the inputs. ***This application does NOT need internet access, it uses local_simple_database library which simply saves anything to a .txt file on your computer.
+Please do review the code before using it.***

 ## Features
 ### • Track records of your assets